MarioDelgadoSr/DataVisual/README.md

 ## License

 Free to all non-profit organizations.
-Businesses can [email](mailto:MyDataVisualizer@gmail.com) for licences details.
+Businesses and commercial enterprises are granted a full-use license as long as they make their application freely available to non-profits.